semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 You can rebuild an existing workflow using the following command:

     sem rebuild workflow [WORKFLOW ID]

+Note that `sem rebuild workflow` will perform a full rebuild of the specified workflow, which means that all blocks of the pipelines of the workflow will rerun.
+Additionally, the rebuild of the workflow will be visible in Semaphore web interface.

 #### Rebuilding a workflow example